Sy3drizvi/AER850-Project-3/README.md

-# AER850-Project-3
 This project creates an end-to-end system that utilizes deep learning to automatically identify parts on a printed circuit board (PCB).
+The project workflow starts with a mask that removes everything but the actual circuit board from the picture of the motherboard.
+To do this, grayscale conversion, Gaussian blurring, thresholding, and contour extraction are performed so only the PCB is left visible, and anything else is removed.

+After the mask is applied, a YOLOv11-nano model is developed to identify and classify various components on the PCB, such as Capacitors (C), Connectors (C), Integrated Circuits (IC), Pins (P), and Resistors (R).
+Two models (Model A and Model B) are trained using two different methods: Model A was trained locally in Spyder while Model B was trained using GPU-accelerated Kaggle.
+Each model's performance is evaluated using mean Average Precision at 50% (mAP50), Precision, Recall, and F1 Scores.

+In conclusion, both models are utilized to perform detection on evaluation images; bounding boxes and labels are created for each of the detected PCB components.
+In summary, this project illustrates the implementation of basic image processing techniques combined with modern object detection frameworks will give rise to the ability to automate the inspection of a circuit board.